adomhamza/gramspy/README.md

 ## About
-A app that fetches and displays user data from InstaGram.\n -Authentication is not required.\n
+A app that fetches and displays user data from InstaGram.
+- Authentication is not required.
--A valid username is required to fetch data.\n
+- A valid username is required to fetch data.
--Data displayed include Profile Picture, Username, Full Name, Biography, Posts and Count of Likes, Followings and Followers.\n
+- Data displayed include Profile Picture, Username, Full Name, Biography, Posts and Count of Likes, Followings and Followers.
--Only twelve (12) recent Posts are fetched.
+- Only twelve (12) recent Posts are fetched.

 ## Images